 Once you have your wallet you will need to locate your ETC address.
 ETC addresses are similar to ETH addresses.
 They are a long string of letters and numbers starting with “0x”.
 Here’s an example:

-eToro allows you to invest in ETC with a variety of payment methods but for speculation purposes only (not available to US users).
-This means that eToro doesn’t give you actual access to your coins and you can’t send coins from eToro to other people.
+eToro allows you to invest in ETC with a variety of payment methods but is aimed for speculation purposes only (not available to US users).
+This means that using eToro for actual access to your coins e.g. to send coins from eToro to other people is less recommended.